CruxConnect/crux-docs/_product_retailer/search_items.md

 : (object) The Custom Attributes object contains any special or custom-created attributes provided by the Supplier for this Item.

 categories
-: (array) The Categories array contains a array of the categories, as provided by the Supplier, for this Item.
+: (list) The Categories list contains a list of the categories, as provided by the Supplier, for this Item.

 #### SKU Object: